OWASP/owasp-mastg/Document/Testcases/0x00b_OMTG-DATAST_iOS.md

 ## <a name="OMTG-DATAST-001"></a>OMTG-DATAST-002: Testing for Insecure Storage of Credentials and Keys

+### Black-box Testing

+[Describe how to test for this issue using static and dynamic analysis techniques.
+This can include everything from simply monitoring aspects of the app’s behavior to code injection, debugging, instrumentation, etc. ]

+### White-box Testing

+[Describe how to test for this issue using static and dynamic analysis techniques.
+This can include everything from simply monitoring aspects of the app’s behavior to code injection, debugging, instrumentation, etc. ]

+### Remediation

+### References

+Identify how the application stores data locally on the iOS device.
+Some of the possible options for the application to store it's data locally includes:
+- Plist
+- SQLite3 DB
+- Realm DB

+Proceed to store some data by using the application functionalites.
+SSH into your iOS device and browse to the following directory: /var/mobile/Containers/Data/Application/$APP_ID/

+Perform a grep command of the data that you have stored, such as: grep -irn "jk@vantagepoint.sg" .

+If the data is being stored in plaintext, it fails this test.

 ## <a name="OMTG-DATAST-002"></a>OMTG-DATAST-002: Testing for Sensitive Data Disclosure in Log Files